mwillerich/browsersnake/README.md

 # browsersnake
 ChatGPT and I are pair programming on a browser implementation of the game snake.
+You can enjoy the game here: https://mwillerich.github.io/browsersnake/snake.html

 ## Progress log
 ### [75e006d](https://github.com/mwillerich/browsersnake/commit/75e006d5a40719241457da1b695a3e1f35a41980) first implementation suggestion